What is IR35 and why is it in the news?

 Changes to IR35 legislation will come into force from 6 April 2021.
 IR35 applies on a contract by contract basis, so you may have some contracts that are inside IR35 and some that are outside IR35.
 Your status impacts the employment taxes you will pay.
-Businesses using your services will be responsible for deciding your employment status.
+Business using your services will be responsible for deciding your employment status.

 Under the new IR35 reform, responsibility for setting IR35 status and paying relevant tax will be passed from the worker to the client (unless you’re working with a small company in the private sector as defined by the Companies Act as having an annual turnover of £10.2 million or less, balance sheet total less than £5.1 million and less than 50 employees) This also means that the ‘engaging’ businesses will be held liable should HMRC decide status has been incorrectly assessed.

 New rules will apply to parent companies, so larger businesses won’t be able to setup smaller companies to avoid paying contributions where a freelancer is deemed inside IR35.

 A Status Determination Statement is a legal requirement of the new legislation and determines your employment status for tax purposes only following an IR35 assessment which the end client must undertake (and take reasonable care in doing so).
 Your client should have processes in place, not only to determine the IR35 status of each and every engagement, but also to deal with any challenge you might make if you disagree with that determination.

 How to determine my IR35 status?

 The following factors determine employment status whether your contract is for services (outside IR35) or of employment (inside IR35):